dszczer/ideolog-symfony-format/README.md

  3. Put a name *Symfony* or whatever suits You.
  4. In the field *Message pattern* place this regex: `^\[(\d{4}-\d{2}-\d{2}[T\s]?\d{2}:\d{2}:\d{2}(?:\.\d+)?(?:[\+-]\d{2}:?\d{2})?)]\s+(\w+)\.(\w+):([^\n]*)$`
  5. In the field *Message start pattern* put this regex: `^\[`.
- 6. In the field *Time format* put pattern that matches your case, eg.: `yyyy-MM-dd'T'HH:mm:ss.SSSSSSZ`.
+ 6. In the field *Time format* put pattern that matches your case, e.g.: `yyyy-MM-dd'T'HH:mm:ss.SSSSSSZ`.
  7. In the field *Time capture group* set number **1**.
  8. In the field *Severity capture group* set number **3**.
  9. In the field *Category capture group* set number **2**.